core-wg/href/draft-ietf-core-href.md

      Note that the separators `.` (for authority parts), `/` (for paths), `&` (for query parameters) are special in that they are syntactic delimiters of their respective components in CRIs.
-     Thus, the following examples *are* convertible to basic CRIs with out the `extended-cri` feature:
+     Thus, the following examples *are* convertible to basic CRIs without the `extended-cri` feature:

      `https://example.com/path%2fcomponent/second-component`